Representation learning to advance multi-institutional studies with electronic health record data from US and France: Supplementary methodological details

 \subsection{Details of patient stratification procedure}

-The joint patient stratification involves $4$ steps: (1) feature selection, (2) generate patient embeddings, (3) dimension reduction, and (4) federated clustering.
-This section provides detialed implementation of each step. \paragraph{Feature selection} To ensure relevance of the clusters, we only included features with high relevance to the disease/outcome of interest based on the trained GAME embeddings.
-To select features, we randomly sampled pairs of codes and calculated the cosine similarity between their code embeddings.
-We then set the $99$th percentile of these similarities as the threshold and included only features whose cosine similarity with the target codes (290.11 for Alzheimer's disease and 297 for suicide) exceeded this value.
+We provide additional details for the procedure described in the \emph{Methods} section of the main text.
+The joint patient stratification consists of four steps: (1) feature selection, (2) generation of patient embeddings, (3) dimension reduction, and (4) federated clustering.
+This section outlines the detailed implementation of each step.

+\paragraph{Feature selection} To ensure the relevance of clustering, we included only features with high relevance to the disease or outcome of interest, based on the trained GAME embeddings.
+Specifically, we randomly sampled pairs of codes and computed the cosine similarity between their embeddings.
+We then set the $99$th percentile of these similarities as a threshold and selected features whose cosine similarity with the target codes (PheCode 290.11 for Alzheimer's disease and PheCode 297 for suicide) exceeded this value.

+\paragraph{Generation of patient embeddings} We computed the embedding for the $i$th patient using the following weighted TF-IDF procedure: